duncan3dc/sonos/README.md

 * ip - The IP address of the speaker
 * name - The "Friendly" name reported by the speaker
 * room - The room name assigned to this speaker
-There is also a public method to check if this speaker is the coordinator of it's current group
+There are also the folllwing public methods
+* isCoordinator() - Returns true if this speaker is the coordinator of it's current group
-* isCoordinator() - Returns true if it is the coordinator, or false otherwise
+* getVolume() - Get the current volume of this speaker as an integer between 0 and 100
+* setVolume(int $volume) - Set the current volume of this speaker
+* adjustVolme(int $adjust) - Adjust the volume of this speaker by a relative amount between -100 and 100

 Controller Class